savetheclocktower/pulsar-find-references/README.md

 By default, this package will highlight references in your editor automatically whenever your cursor moves around.
 You can configure the amount of time it waits before trying to highlight references (`200ms` by default) or you can disable this behavior altogether and explicitly invoke **Pulsar Find References: Show** whenever you want to highlight references.

 By default, the color of the highlight is a mostly-transparent version of the color of a variable in your syntax theme.
+(This was the only practical option for a color that adapted to the color of your syntax theme.)
 If you want to change this color, you can use your user stylesheet:

 ```less
 .highlight.pulsar-find-references-reference {